FRR is a fully featured, high performance, free software IP routing suite.

 All of the FRR daemons can be managed through a single integrated user interface shell called vtysh. vtysh connects to each daemon through a UNIX domain socket and then works as a proxy for user input.
 In addition to a unified frontend, vtysh also provides the ability to configure all the daemons using a single configuration file through the integrated configuration mode.
 This avoids the overhead of maintaining a separate configuration file for each daemon.

-FRR is currently implementing a new internal configuration system based on YANG data models.
+FRR is currently currently implementing a new internal configuration system based on YANG data models.
 When this work is completed, FRR will be a fully programmable routing stack.

 Currently FRR supports GNU/Linux and BSD.
 Porting FRR to other platforms is not too difficult as platform dependent code should be mostly limited to the Zebra daemon.
 Protocol daemons are largely platform independent.
 Please let us know if you can get FRR to run on a platform which is not listed below: